calnix/zk-bootcamp/Course-notes/4. Bilinear Pairings/Notes.md

 One could think of G₁, G₂, and Gᴛ being different elliptic curve equations, possibly modulo different primes, and that would be valid because those are different groups.
 > In practice we use asymmetric groups
+> For asymmetric groups, the curve order of each ecc group must be the same.

 ## Field Extensions